 For employees who have paid contributions for at least three months within the 15 months prior to becoming disabled, he or she is entitled to benefits for non-occupational disability.
 These benefits include:

 - medicine or medical supplies expenses

 - treatment and admission expenses

-An insured parent who has paid contributions for at least 12 months in a 36 month period is entitled to a monthly child allowance of BHT 600 per child, up to a maximum of 3 children.
+An insured parent who has paid contributions for at least 12 months in a 36 month period is entitled to a monthly child allowance of THB 600 per child, up to a maximum of three children.

-An insured person of 55 years of age or older who has paid contributions of at least 180 months (does not have to be consecutive), will be paid old-age pension based on the percentage of monthly wages and period of contribution in accordance with the rules as stated in the Ministerial Regulations.
+An insured person of 55 years of age or older who has paid contributions of at least 180 months (does not have to be consecutive), will be paid old age pension benefits based on the percentage of monthly wages and period of contribution.
+This is done in accordance with the rules as stated in the Ministerial Regulations.

-In 2020, the Ministry of Labor authorized the Social Security Office to pay benefits to employees in case of dismissal, resignation, work suspension due to quarantine or Covid-19.
+In 2020, the Ministry of Labor authorized the Social Security Office to pay benefits to employees in case of dismissal, resignation or work suspension due to quarantine or COVID-19.
 Unemployment benefits were increased from March 2020 to February 2022.
 This includes: